 - Pedestrians that were killed in truck accidents rose by 13%

-Although after a crash with a large truck, the chances of survival are minimal; if you happen to survive you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
-Common truck accident injuries include head injuries, spinal cord damage, broken bones, fractures and traumatic brain injuries.
+After a crash with a large truck, the chances of survival are minimal.
+If you happen to survive you’re likely to be severely injured because of the size and force of the heavy truck hitting a passenger car.
+Common truck accident injuries include head injuries, spinal cord damage, broken bones, fractures, and traumatic brain injuries.
 These injuries can sometimes even cause lasting as well as permanent body damage.

 File a Personal Injury Claim in Case of a Truck Accident in South or North Carolina